iterative/dvc.org/content/docs/command-reference/diff.md

 - `--show-hash` - print file and directory hash values along with their path.
   Useful for debug purposes.

+- `--show-md` - print the list of files and directories with their status in the Markdown table format.

 - `-h`, `--help` - prints the usage/help message, and exit.